 Having graduated with a B.Ed (Hons.) degree in English, P.E. and Sociology of Education from Westminster College, Oxford, Jane developed her teaching skills in the Inner London Education Authority and was based in Islington for the first twelve years of her teaching career.
 In the first six years she was promoted to Deputy Headteacher of a large primary school and was actively involved in the community – chairing the Islington Deputy Headteachers Support Network and latterly taking the role of Acting Headteacher in the school.The following two years brought her to Dubai where she taught at JESS and was promoted to Year Six Coordinator but then returned to London to enjoy married life.
 Her interests in assessment and the curriculum then led her to further develop her career with the Qualifications and Curriculum Authority (QCA) in London, where she was appointed KS1 Manager in the Assessment Division, which involved the development of assessment questions and test papers in partnership with the National Foundation for Educational Research (NfER) and the Department of Education (DfE) and presenting at the Education Show and at local education authority (LEA) conferences.
 On moving back to Dubai in 2003 with her husband Gerry, Jane was appointed to DESS as a Literacy Specialist teacher in Year Six and over the following four years was promoted to KS2 Coordinator and then Assistant Headteacher.
 Jane is passionate about furthering her professional development, completing her NPQH in 2008 and the ILM Level 7 standard in Executive Coaching with the British School of Coaching in 2014.
 Having been awarded ‘International Learner of the Year: Highly Commended’ with the ILM last September, she is looking forward to continuing her learning with Coaching for Wellbeing and Coaching Supervision this year.
 Jane’s main responsibilities will be to work alongside the Year 4 and Year 5 teams this year and to lead on self-reflective learning.
 She feels privileged to have been appointed as Deputy Headteacher at DESS.

-Rebecca Eldred joined DESS in September 2015.
 After graduating with a BA (QTS) in Primary Education from Canterbury Christ Church University, Rebecca completed her first year of teaching in Kent before moving home to Cornwall.
-The next 5 years of her career saw her teaching from Foundation Stage to Year 4, was a subject coordinator, year group leader, and served as a teacher governor before being asked to work as P.E advisor.
+During her 5 years in Cornwall, she taught from Foundation Stage to Year 4, was a subject coordinator, year group leader, and served as a teacher governor before being asked to work as P.E advisor.